 With wireless cracking, there can be a big hardware limitation in some circumstances.
 A lot of advanced wireless password cracking techniques use a technique called “packet injection”, also known as “packet spoofing”.
-Packet injection allows for the attacker to interfere with an established network connection, by means of constructing packets to appear as if they are a normal part of the communication stream.
+Packet injection allows for the attacker to interfere with an established network connection, by constructing packets to appear as if they are a normal part of the communication stream.

 WiFi is run under the IEEE 802.11 protocol.
 This protocol lays out specifics for how wireless networks are broadcasted and how security features are implemented in wireless networks, as well as a plethora of other media access control and physical layer specifications.